 Playing a Video

 I went through an example in the documentation of using DirectShow to play a video, and it found it remarkably straightforward after having spent some time familiarising myself with everything above.
 I think a common mistake with this is jumping straight to the source code.
 It’s easy get bogged down by not understanding why certain things work in certain ways.

 The results came together remarkably easily.
 I created a console application which sets up DirectShow, and then plays a video from a file in a small window.
-You can see the inset screenshot to the right, and you can view the source code.
+You can see a screenshot of it below.
+Click here view the source code.
 It was developed in MS Visual Studio 2003.